CyberFlameGO/svnpython/Doc/library/userdict.rst

    Since the mixin has no knowledge of the subclass constructor, it does not define :meth:`__init__` or :meth:`copy`.

-   Starting with Python version 2.6, it is recommended to use :class:`collections.MutableMapping` instead of :class:`DictMixin`.

 :mod:`UserList` --- Class wrapper for list objects
 ==================================================